Emma (novel): Publication history

 Emma was written after the publication of Pride and Prejudice and was submitted to the London publisher John Murray II in the autumn of 1815.
 He offered Austen £450 for this plus the copyrights of Mansfield Park and Sense and Sensibility, which she refused.
 Instead, she published two thousand copies of the novel at her own expense, retaining the copyright and paying a 10% commission to Murray.
 The publication in December 1815 (dated 1816) consisted of a three-volume set in duodecimo at the selling price of £1.1s (one guinea) per set.

-Prior to publication, Austen's novels had come to the attention of the Prince Regent, whose librarian at Carlton House, a Mr. Clarke, showed her around the Library at the Prince Regent's request, and who suggested a dedication to the Prince Regent in a future publication.
+Prior to publication, Austen's novels had come to the attention of the Prince Regent, whose librarian at Carlton House, James Stanier Clarke, showed her around the Library at the Prince Regent's request, and who suggested a dedication to the Prince Regent in a future publication.
 This resulted in a dedication of Emma to the Prince Regent at the time of publication and a dedication copy of the novel sent to Carlton House in December 1815.

 In America, copies of this first publication were sold in 1818 for $4 per copy, as well as an American edition published by Mathew Carey of Philadelphia in 1816.
 The number of copies of this edition are not known.
 A later American edition was published in 1833 and again in 1838 by Carey, Lea, and Blanchard.
 A French version was published in 1816 by Arthus Bertrand, publisher for Madame Isabelle De Montolieu.
 A second French version for the Austrian market was published in 1817 Viennese publisher Schrambl.

 Richard Bentley reissued Emma in 1833, along with Austen's five other novels, in his series of Standard Novels.
 This issue did not contain the dedication page to the Prince Regent.
 These editions were frequently reprinted up until 1882 with the final publication of the Steventon Edition.
 Emma has remained in continuous publication in English throughout the remainder of the nineteenth century and into the twentieth and twenty-first centuries.
 In addition to the French translation already mentioned, Emma was translated into Swedish and German in the nineteenth century and into fifteen other languages in the twentieth century including Arabic, Chinese, Danish, Dutch, German and Italian.